jnozzi/cocoadev.com/markdown/DropJaguarSupportUponTigerRelease.md

 JKP

-In theory, yes, in practice, no. General/SDKs do help a great deal, but they are far from being able to catch everything.
-The General/SDKs have bugs/ommissions, indirect method calls won't be caught, General/OSes have different bugs and different responses for bad inputs, etc.
+In theory, yes, in practice, no. SDKs do help a great deal, but they are far from being able to catch everything.
+The SDKs have bugs/ommissions, indirect method calls won't be caught, OSes have different bugs and different responses for bad inputs, etc.

 *Yes, it was mainly the bugs (needing workarounds) in Panther, I was referring to.
 Some bugs stand out immediately, others are very subtle.*